Do you have what it takes to succeed with your new startup? Learn how to honestly assess your skills and determine your best outsourcing strategy.

 I would never recommend you sacrifice your family or your health for your business, but you have to be realistic about the time it takes to run a hardware startup.

 Fortunately, I believe it is possible to manage your time and make reasonable sacrifices without making your family or your health pay the price.
 But don’t kid yourself.
-Expect to spend nearly every free moment working towards your vision.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Expect to spend nearly every free moment working towards your vision.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.